3liz/lizmap-web-client/tests/README.md

 Output colors can be kept with `--tty` parameter but it won't work with `--group` which is useful to not mix outputs from different tests.

 ### Playwright
-You can then :
+You have to install the browsers with `npx playwright install` (only the first time or after an update) You can then :
 - execute `npx playwright test` to execute all tests
 - other command line : https://playwright.dev/docs/intro#command-line